 The International Opportunities Team is unable to approve or manage any overseas mobilities if the UK government has not lifted travel restrictions.
 Your health and safety is our top priority.
-In addition to the Student Planning Document, all students must attend a pre-departure session with the International Opportunities Team.
+Please contact the International Opportunities team for details about nomination processes.

 Where can I go?

 We have many international partners and agreements with institutions across the globe, so browse our list of universities and consider the location, university and subject area available for study.
 If you are interested in studying at an institution not listed, get in touch with us.
 We cannot guarantee that you can study with a non-partner university, but we are constantly reviewing and expanding our offering.

 As a student on the International Exchange programme, you will not receive any extra funding from our University.
 However, you will not be required to pay any additional tuition fees to your chosen university, and will instead continue paying your fees to Salford as normal.
 UK/EU students undertaking a full-year study placement may be eligible for an 85% reduction of their tuition fees for the year if confirmed by the UK government for 2021-22 academic year.

 There may also be registration fees that you will be required to pay.

 We recommend that you consider the financial side of your trip, such as flights, a visa (where required), accommodation and living costs.

 You are still entitled to your regular Student Finance loan if you currently receive it and you may also be able to claim back some of your travel expenses through the Travel Grant.